WeeksLaw/WeeksLaw/README.md

-## A Python and Django project involve law and writing.
+## A Python and Django project that involves law and writing.

 <!--
 **WeeksLaw/WeeksLaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.